-Fearing they were dead or dispersed in exile we remained for a long time without news of a small team of volunteers, known on site during the pre-war years, to whom a deep friendship bound us.
-In October 2014, miraculously, the contact was re-established with those who were able to remain active despite the great danger prevailing in this central region of Syria; (for obvious reasons of safety we must limit the details on the persons and places where the work is done).
-To assess what is feasible and to support the local team, one of us went on-site in December 2014, August 2016 and November 2017
+Fearing them dead or scattered in exile, we remained for a long time without news of a small team of volunteers, known on the spot during the pre-war years, to whom we were deeply befriended.
+In October 2014, miraculously, contact was re-established with those who were able to remain active.
+In order to evaluate what is feasible and to reinforce the local team, one of our team visited the site in December 14, August 2016 and November 2017.
+The mission planned for 2019 had to be postponed because of the internal conflicts in Lebanon, which is a necessary passage to reach the Syrian border.

 - Payment of medical delivery costs for mothers without means and without any other recourse